Duplicate content and what it means in SEO

 Duplicate content can be fixed either by redirecting a duplicated page to the original using a 301 redirect (if the duplication is on your own website).
 You must also take a look at your canonicalisation and pagination set up as technical SEO issues here can cause duplicate content problems.

 If your content has been copied, or you are using the same chunks of content as other websites (such as product descriptions) these will need to be re-written - especially if you are being outranked by these other sites.
 Providing original and genuinely useful content will give you an edge over these competitors that use the same content as every other site in their industry.
+If you need help with this, find out more about our expert content marketing services.

 This is where it becomes useful to use an SEO company, we can not only identify the exact issues causing duplication, but fix them with the resources that many businesses do not have to spare.